kputnam/stupidedi/doc/Navigating.md

 Segments that occur as siblings of an ancestor node are uncles (remember that [`#find`][14] only proceeds forward).
 Common uncle segments are `GE` and `IEA`, which are analogous to "closing tags" for envelope structures.
-Another example is the `IK5` and `AK9` segments from the *999 Functional Acknowledgement* transaction set.
+Other examples include the `IK5` and `AK9` segments from the *999 Functional Acknowledgement* transaction set.

     # From BHT ascend twice and move left to GE